Weight Loss Tips

 4th step: Knowing how to cool down is key to starting running

 Stretching activities can help you cool down and enhance your flexibility because you will have an elevated core body temperature and limber muscles right after jogging.
 Cool-down activities will also assist your body in safely lowering your heart rate and resuming normal breathing.
-Stretch your leg muscles, thighs, hamstrings, and iliotibial muscle, which you’ve utilized the most.
+Stretch your leg muscles, thighs, hamstrings, and iliotibial muscles, which you’ve utilized the most.

 To avoid muscle stiffness and muscle cramps, try some basic yoga positions or use a foam roller.
 A healthy cool-down is expected to enhance blood flow and prevent the accumulation of metabolic by-products and variables related to muscle pain, keeping you feeling supple and injury-free on your running adventure, according to research published in Sports Medicine.